-At Dayton Children’s, yours and your child's safety is important to us.
+At Dayton Children’s, safety is our most important value and our top priority.
 Many systems are in place to help protect you and your child during a hospital stay.
 By working together with parents and families, we can ensure the safety and security of everyone at Dayton Children's.

 - Any medication and food allergies